 After being an avid golfer, I started bowling in 2000 to spend more time with my family on the lanes, and now we are all league bowlers!
 I participate in various local and national bowling tournaments during the year.

 In 2002, I became a certified Level 1 coach and volunteered at a San Gabriel Valley bowling center youth program for several years.
 After obtaining my Bronze Level certification in 2016, I volunteered at Pomona Valley bowling center youth program for a few years.

 Growing up in athletic youth programs as a child, I realized how adults can affect the lives of children, youths, and young adults.
 I was so impressed by a coach who treated me with respect, dignity, and empathy, that I followed him into his professional occupation as an adult.

 As a coach with our youth program, I hope to positively affect every child, youth, and young adult similarly, while instilling teamwork, character, and integrity, along with the notion of having fun while on the lanes.

-The importance of having a USBC Certified Coach in our Youth program is that there is consistency in HOW we coach and communicate with young bowlers.
+The importance of having USBC Trained Coaches in our Youth program is that there is consistency in HOW we coach and communicate with young bowlers.
 It brings added confidence to bowlers and parents knowing our coaches have been trained to coach.
-It makes a difference!
+We’ve put in the time, it makes a difference!

-You do not need to be certified to join our coaching team, but you must have a passion to teach and develop our youth.
-You must also have a Registered Volunteer Program (RVP) approval.
+To join our coaching team, you must have a passion to teach and develop our youth.

-If you have interest in coaching in our program, send email to Gary Philip at Gary@PremierYouthBowling.com
+- If you have interest in coaching in our program, send an email with your contact information to Gary Philip at email@example.com